Mazzarri Wins On Return As Napoli Go Third - UrduPoint

 Lazio are 10th in Italy's top flight, on 17 points, following their sixth defeat of what has been a difficult league season after finishing second last term.

-"I don't know if it's may fault, if I was sure I would leave immediately.
+"I don't know if it's may fault, if I was sure it was I would leave immediately.
 But seeing as I can't work out what's changed since last season it's difficult," Sarri told reporters.

 "If it turns out that I'm the problem I'll take responsibility and I'll tell the owner to make a change."